laurapacis/100-days-of-code/log.md

 **Today's Progress**: Working on the client of a group project with two classmates

 **Thoughts**: Looking forward for the weekend to spend one whole day without touching the computer.
 Ha can you imagine.
+ALSO I just realized that my git name was different than my GitHub username so basically I've been commiting with a "wrong name".
+I feel so stupid.

 **Link to work**: [Record Store Client](https://github.com/Laura-Cindy-Aza/record-store-client)